adelphi-ed-tech/au-courses/content/design-lab.md

 but for the purpose of this course, try it out with an open mind.

-To "grade" your journal, you will upload photos of key pages to your online portfolio and write a brief (~500 word) reflection about how you used it, and what you thought of the journal.
+To "grade" your journal, you will upload photos of key pages to your online portfolio and post a brief (300-500 word) reflection about how you used it, and what you thought of the journal.

 ### Museum Visits